 Applicants who previously submitted a Grant in Aid proposal that was not selected for funding are permitted to revise and resubmit their proposal for consideration during the next funding cycle.

-Applicants who previously received Grants in Aid funding from the committee are eligible to apply for the award again to fund a new research project provided that the research from the previous award has been completed.
+Applicants who previously received Grants-in-Aid funding from the committee are eligible to apply for the award again to fund a new research project provided that the research from the previous award has been completed.
 Past award winners must include an abstract (200 words or fewer) in their proposal application that succinctly summarizes the previous research funded by the award.
+Funding may be prioritized for applicants who have not yet received the Grant in Aid in prior cycles.

 Interested individuals should submit a complete award application via the AP-LS proposal management system by 11:59 p.m.
 PST on the date of the identified submission deadline.